qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

   - efficient neural search
 ---

-# Sparse Vectors for Scalable Document Ranking
-Imagine a search engine where only the most relevant chapters across books for your search are displayed.
+Think of a library with a vast index card system.
+Each index card only has a few keywords marked out (sparse vector) of a large possible set for each book (document).
 This is what sparse vectors enable for text.

 ## What is a Sparse Vector?